not so subtle sexism

 Tabitha King’s name was absent from recent AP news release

-With just a little research, I found alarming instances of sexism behind some of the most prominent headlines.
-These subtleties affect our perceptions of ourselves as women as well as how others perceive us.
+With just a little research, I found numerous and shocking examples of sexism hiding in plain sight behind some of the most prominent headlines.
+These subtleties influence our perceptions of ourselves as women as well as how others see and regard us.
 But don’t take my word for it.
-Keep track of this yourself and see what you discover.
+Tomorrow morning when you are having a cuppa joe and scrolling through the headlines, what will you uncover?